jcarley/cli/Docs.md

   -d, --mongo-database=""     If importing into a mongo service, the name of the database to import into
 ```

-`import` allows you to inject new data into your database service.
+`db import` allows you to inject new data into your database service.
 For example, if you wrote a simple SQL file

 ```
 CREATE TABLE mytable (